 In 2018, Family Tree DNA shared their database with the FBI, and received significant criticism from customers and other critics for lack of transparency with their users.

-Other companies such as SelfDecode will not share or sell personal health information with any third parties and have no partnerships with pharmaceutical or biotechnology companies.
+If privacy is your priority, you may want to look for other companies other than 23andMe and Family Tree DNA.
+For example, SelfDecode will not share or sell personal health information with any third parties and have no partnerships with pharmaceutical or biotechnology companies.

 |SelfDecode||Family Tree DNA||23andMe|